-Requests for admission to Calvin College should be addressed to the Office of Admissions (See the admission regulations on page 17 in this catalog).
-The application for undergraduate admission must be completed and designated Non-degree Teacher Education Program.
-In addition, students must apply for admission to the teacher education program at the Department of Education.
-To be eligible they must have a minimum cumulative grade point average of C (2.0), and must have completed at least twenty-five hours of supervised experience with school-aged people.
+Requests for admission to this program should be addressed to the dean for academic administration.
+To be eligible students must have a bachelor's degree from an accredited college or university, a minimum cumulative graduate point average of C (2.0), two letters of recommendation, and must have completed at least twenty-five hours of supervised experience with school-aged people.
 Information regarding teacher certification should be obtained from the director of teacher certification, Miss Madge Strikwerda.

-Information regarding majors and minors should be obtained from an appropriate departmental adviser, as follows:
+Information regarding majors and minors should be obtained from the appropriate departmental adviser as listed below.